LED bulbs use 75% less energy than incandescent bulbs — DOE

 Part 3: The Physics of Heat (Why Shingles Lose)

-This is the dirty secret that BIPV manufacturers hide in the datasheets.
-Solar panels hate heat.
+This is the technical tradeoff many solar-roof quotes do not explain clearly.
+Solar panels lose output as they get hotter.
 Silicone semiconductors lose efficiency as they get hotter.
 This is measured by the "Temperature Coefficient" (usually -0.3% per degree C).

 Rack-Mounted Advantage: Standard panels sit 4-6 inches above your roof.